What is Sociology?

 The 'classical sociologists' of the nineteenth century were European – mainly from Britain, France and Germany – but the great expansion of the discipline took place in the USA during the mid-twentieth century.
 Whereas the contribution from Europe was mainly theoretical, North Americans were determined to exploit its practical potential through investment in empirical research projects connected with the continuing development of their society and its enormous economic potential.
 This led to the development of a range of new theoretical approaches and methodologies, both quantitative and qualitative.

 Sociology was first taught in Britain at the beginning of the 20th century but the expansion here took place much more recently and was at first greatly influenced by US sociology.
 During the 1960s, especially, it became a key social science subject, taught in universities and colleges, and with the development of the sociology ´A´ level during the 1970s it became a major subject in schools too.
 Now, as well as being an academic subject in its own right, sociology forms part of many other programmes such as business studies, medical and nursing education, geography and environmental science, as well as sports science.
+Listen to author and journalist, Lynsey Hanley, tell the story of sociology in Britain, from its beginnings in the slums of Liverpool and London to its rise in the post-war era as the brave, new ‘science of society’.

 Sociology seeks to provide insights into, and evidence about, the many forms of relationship among people, both formal and informal.
 Such relationships are considered to be the 'fabric' of society.
 Smaller-scale relationships are connected to larger-scale patterns of connection among organisations and institutional sectors, and the totality of this is society itself.